 There are three types of outputs: flash, camera, and pulse.
 Some are instant and some are delayed.
 These are described below.

 Flash output: The Flash output is a delayed output.
 The jack requires an RCA-type plug.
-All that's typically required to use the output is to plug in the flash trigger cable and turn on the flash.
+All that's typically required to use the output is to plug in a flash trigger cable and turn on the flash unit.
 The outputs are protected (up to 400 V) in case your flash unit is an older model that has a high-voltage synch circuit.
 Note that some modern flash units that are designed to work only with a particular camera's wireless flash system cannot be triggered with the Delay Timer 2s.
 However, the great majority of flash units will work.
 Occasionally, one runs across a flash unit that requires an unusual setting in order to be triggered externally through the hot shoe.
 Some experimentation with the settings on the flash unit may be required.
 Manual operation is always a good place to start.
 If you can set the flash power on your unit, it's typical for high-speed photography to select the lowest power available.
 However, there are occasions in which you need more light and where the motion is slow enough to allow the use of a higher flash power.
 Photographing drops and splashes is an example.
 Experiment with the flash power to reduce blur as desired.

 Camera output: The camera output is an instant output.
 The jack requires a 3.5mm stereo plug.
 You'll need a shutter cable with the socket that matches your camera.
 It's typical in high-speed photography to set the camera for complete manual operation.
 With the shutter cable plugged in and the camera turned on, you're ready to take pictures.
 Keep in mind that all cameras have a built-in shutter lag.
 Even though a manufacturer may claim that a particular camera has near-zero shutter lag, keep in mind that this is a relative statement.
 The shutter lag may be practically imperceptible if you're shooting typical action photography involving human motions.
 For high-speed motions, the shutter lag may make it impossible to capture the instant that you desire.
 Events such as balloon bursts are an example.
 The burst may be over in as little as 2 milliseconds, much less than a typical shutter lag of 50 ms. For this reason, it doesn't make sense to trigger a camera to capture the burst of a balloon.
 Instead, one would trigger an external flash for this situation.
 On the other hand, when photographing drops and splashes, shutter lag isn't a problem, because in the time it takes for a drop to fall from a photogate sensor to a pool of liquid, the camera shutter can be opened.